 There are many varieties of almonds.
 Most are sweet almonds; bitter almonds need to be blanched before eating to reduce their bitter taste and remove their toxins.
 Among the most popular sweet almonds grown in California (the biggest producer worldwide), the varieties are classified as either California, Mission, or Nonpareil almonds.
 They differ in size, color, and whether or not they require blanching.
 Some varieties are used in manufactured products while others are sold for consumer use.
 Spain's Marcona almond is a popular gourmet variety that's known to be sweeter and softer than most.

 You may have to remove the shells prior to use if that hasn't already been done.
-Whole almonds can be used for snacking, added to a trail mix, or prepared to be incorporated into a recipe.
+Whole almonds can be used for snacking, added to a trail mix, or prepared for use in a recipe.
 Some recipes specify using blanched or toasted almonds; you can buy them this way or do either preparation yourself using whole almonds.
 Almonds may also be cut into slivers or slices, or ground into a finer texture to make almond meal (or almond flour).

 How to Cook With Almonds

-Blanching almonds helps remove the nut's dark skin, which may otherwise come off during cooking.
-When using almonds in bread or muffins, you'll find that toasting the almonds first not only brings out the wonderful flavor, but it will also keep them from sinking in the batter.
+Although the skin can sometimes be bitter, it can also have a pleasant taste and add flavor to a recipe.
+Try the nut first before removing the outer brown covering.
+Blanching almonds helps remove the skin, which may otherwise come off during cooking.
+When using almonds in bread or muffins, you'll find that toasting the almonds first not only brings out a richer flavor, but will also keep them from sinking in the batter.
 When sliced or cut into slivers, almonds add texture to dishes, from baked goods to stir-fries.
 They can also be used as a garnish on top of salads, meat and vegetable dishes, and desserts or sweets.

 Some recipes also require processed almonds, including almond butter, almond flour, almond milk, or almond paste.
 To make these at home requires additional preparation, though each can be purchased as well.

 Almonds have a light, buttery flavor with a distinct crunch that adds texture to food.
-Whole, unblanched almonds have a toasty flavor, which is attributed to the skin.
+Whole, raw almonds have a toasty flavor, which can be attributed to the skin.

 For other nuts, the best substitutes for almonds are Brazil nuts, cashews, hazelnuts, and unsalted pistachios.
 These have a similar texture and flavor.
 Use the same measurement and be sure to use the same preparation (e.g., sliced, chopped, etc.).

-If you have a nut allergy or dislike almonds, there are options as well.
+If you have a nut allergy or dislike nuts, there are other options.
 Try crispy rice cereal, granola, oatmeal, or unsalted pumpkin or sunflower seeds to retain the recipe's texture.
 It's also common for people to use chocolate chips, dried cranberries, or raisins in almond recipes; these work particularly well in cookies.
 Of course, with any of these substitutions, the texture, consistency, and flavor will change.

 Almonds have a naturally sweet flavor, so they are a perfect ingredient for baked goods and desserts.
 They can also be used successfully in combination with most vegetables, fruits, and meats, but especially shine with fish, chicken, and rice dishes.